fedeghe/synchazard/README.md

 In the project's root the two _server_ and _dataServer_ folders will contain the minimum code to implement the _hello world_ sample code.

 ---

+## Actors

+... the explanation is coming soon!

 Guess what?